How it worksPricingAboutNotesBook a Deal Review

 Florida — $999 average

 No cap.
-One of the highest average doc fees in the US — frequently approaching $1,000.
+The highest average doc fees in the US — frequently approaching $1,000 and sometimes exceeding it.
 Always negotiate via the selling price instead.
 Overseen by Florida Department of Highway Safety and Motor Vehicles.

 Georgia — $599 average